ashish-bindra/learn_api/docs/API.md

 # Django Rest Framework (Restfull api)

 - Django application without REST API is like a human being without hands and legs.
 - It is very, very easy technology and small technology.
 - ***Mandatory technology.***
 - Fewer people know this technology

+List of apis  types

 1. API
 2. Web API/Web Service